FedNC: A Secure and Efficient Federated Learning Method with Network Coding: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{ata} privacy and system efficiency are becoming more and more important in the training process of machine learning with the advent of the Big Data era.
+\IEEEPARstart{D}{ata} privacy and system efficiency are becoming more and more important in machine learning with the advent of the Big Data era.
 As a promising distributed learning framework, Federated Learning (FL) is a powerful learning mechanism where local clients collaboratively train a model with the help of a central server while keeping the data decentralized \cite{kairouz2021advances}.
 Unlike centralized learning that requires all data to be pooled for training, FL only needs the interaction of model parameters (or gradients) while the training data remains localized, which greatly improves the security and availability of the system.

-Since its introduction in 2016 \cite{mcmahan2017communication}, FL has taken on a crucial role in the 6th generation or 6G systems as the combination of distributed Artificial Intelligence (AI) and communication networks has been receiving increasing attention \cite{yang2022federated}.
-Specifically, FL demonstrates its great potential in deep learning, naturally fitting the decentralized structure of multi-user networks \cite{wan2023global} and multi-agent systems \cite{zhu2021federated}.
-In addition, many other frameworks have been derived from the classic FL architecture, such as decentralized FL \cite{lalitha2018fully}, hierarchical FL \cite{liu2022hierarchical}, and layer-wise pruning FL \cite{zhu2023fedlp}.
+Since its introduction in 2016 \cite{mcmahan2017communication}, FL has taken on a crucial role in the 6th Generation or 6G system as the combination of distributed Artificial Intelligence (AI) and communication networks has been receiving increasing attention.
+Specifically, FL demonstrates its great potential in deep learning, naturally fitting the decentralized structure of multi-user networks \cite{wan2023global} and multi-agent reinforcement learning systems \cite{zhu2021federated, wu2022mobility}.
+In addition, various frameworks have been derived from the classic FL architecture, such as decentralized FL \cite{lalitha2018fully}, hierarchical FL \cite{liu2022hierarchical}, and layer-wise pruning FL \cite{zhu2023fedlp}.
+In the future, FL can also be considered in physical layer cases, i.e., multiple-input-multiple-output (MIMO) relay networks \cite{xiong2014optimal} and energy harvesting technology \cite{lu2018global}.

-However, despite the fact that FL was originally proposed to protect the data privacy, there is still the possibility of exposing useful information during the communication between the local clients and the central server.
-For model aggregations, clients generally pass the local model parameters to the server over a wireless channel.
+However, despite the fact that FL was originally proposed to protect the data privacy, there is still the possibility of exposing important information during the communication between the local clients and the central server.
+For model aggregations, clients generally pass the local model parameters to the server over an open channel.
 If a malicious attack occurs during the transmission, the attacker may be able to steal the model parameters and obtain raw information from the clients, which may include hospital patient data, bank deposit information, company trade secrets, etc.